SvenRosvall/VLCB-Arduino/docs/Design.md

 little EEPROM.

 ## CanTransport
-The CanTransport interface encapsulates the transmission of VLCB message across some media such as CAN bus.
+The CanTransport interface encapsulates the transmission of a VLCB message across some media such as CAN bus.

 The class ```CanTransport``` serves as a base class for implementations of CAN based transports.